w3f/polkadot-wiki/docs/learn-account-restore.md

 ![restore-using-parity](assets/parity_Signer_restore1.png)

-Now, enter in the identity name and the mnemonic seed phrase from the account you'd like to restore respectively.
+Enter in the identity name and the mnemonic seed phrase from the account you'd like to restore respectively.

 Set an identity PIN that will be used to unlock this account when you need to.